isbrakha/DoggyDate/README.md

 # DoggyDate
 Introducing "DoggyDate," an app for dog owners to create profiles for their pets, find suitable breeding matches, or arrange playdates.

+## How to use it
+1. Log or Sign up with google account
+2. Click on a dog to start matchin, or create a new dog
+3. Like / Dislike, or view your matches
+4. In the view matches page, you can contact yoour dog's matches owner

 ## Screenshots
 ![](public/screenshots/home-page.png)
 ![](public/screenshots/owner-page.png)